-Room Pricing During an Emergency
+Room Pricing During a Disaster

 For lodging operators, we advise that a hotel not raise its rates to levels that are higher than the rates the hotel would normally charge for that level of occupancy when there is not an emergency.

 Hotels should review their prior rate history for comparable rooms at the various levels of occupancy at their property.